funmagsoft/ecare-infrastructure/infra-identity/README.md

 ## Architecture

-This repository uses a modular architecture to eliminate code duplication:
+This component uses a modular architecture to eliminate code duplication:

 - **Environment Module** (`modules/environment/`): Shared module that encapsulates all common identity configuration for an environment.
 This module eliminates ~90% of code duplication across environments by providing a single source of truth.
 - **GitHub OIDC Azure Integration Module** (`modules/github-oidc/`): Creates Service Principal, Federated Identity Credentials for service repositories, and RBAC role assignments for GitHub Actions workflows (ACR build, AKS deployment).